Tharunbaikani/Languages1-reel/README.md

 - **Do not use quotes or spaces in Railway environment variable values.**
 - **If you change environment variables, redeploy your Railway project.**
 - **FFmpeg is installed automatically via the Dockerfile.**
-- For any issues, check Railway logs for error details.